fix-project/fix/docs/flatware.md

 # Fixpoint Flatware

 The Fixpoint flatware is an implementation of POSIX APIs that allows regular POSIX-compliant programs to be run on in Fixpoint.
-Flatware programs use an extension of the Encode tree format as their input.
+Flatware programs use an extension of the combination tree format as their input.

-## Flatware Encode
+## Flatware combination format

-The Flatware Encode format is an extension of the Fixpoint encode.
+The Flatware combination format is an extension of the Fixpoint combination.
 It describes the application of a Flatware program to inputs, producing an Object as output.
-The first entry specifies the metadata, possibly including resource limits at runtime (e.g. maximum pages of mutable memory), and the format of the Encode.
-An Encode's format is either "apply" or "lift" (not yet implemented).
+The first entry specifies the metadata, possibly including resource limits at runtime (e.g. maximum pages of mutable memory), and the format of the combination.
+A combination format is either "apply" or "lift" (not yet implemented).

-An "apply" Encode may nest another Encode within itself, thus allowing for nested argument capture.
+An "apply" combination may nest another combination within itself, thus allowing for nested argument capture.

-For an "apply" Encode, the second entry in the tree specifies the procedure, which is either:
+For an "apply" combination, the second entry in the tree specifies the procedure, which is either:
   1. A Tag that the first entry is a Blob, the second entry is a trusted compilation toolchain, and the third entry is "Runnable" or
-  2. An Encode
+  2. A combination

-For a "lift" Encode, the second entry is the Handle to the Object to be lifted.
+For a "lift" combination, the second entry is the Handle to the Object to be lifted.

 The third entry contains the filesystem to be used by the program.
 See the Flatware Filesystem section for more details.

 The fourth entry is the entry arguments to the program.
 The arguments are specified as a tree of null-terminated strings.
 The first entry is the program name, and the remaining entries are the arguments to the program.

 The fifth entry is STDIN.
 It is specified as a single null-terminated string blob.

 The sixth entry is the environment variables.
 It is specified as a tree of null-terminated strings.
 Each entry is of the form "NAME=VALUE".

 ```
-"apply" Encode example
+"apply" combination example
 tree:5
 ├─ string:unused
 ├─ tree:4